 Systems design course for automating the testing of electronic circuits and systems in both the engineering and production environments; stresses both hardware design and system software development.
 Begins with simple PC-based systems assembly for circuit testing as part of the design process and progresses to the design and development of full-scale systems for testing of large production volumes.
 Detailed study of the operation of the IEEE STD-488 and its use in test systems assembly.
-Offered spring semester only.
+Prerequisites: CS-130, EN-301 and EL-362.
+Offered during spring semester only.